AdUki/LimLim/readme.md

     * bind toolbar buttons to qscintilla
     * changing of appearance (monospace font)
  * project managment (file tree at side of LimLim)
- * changing of program base path to file (and add this feature to Lua Options)
  * remove " from field values of tables (not so easy as i thought)
  * add feature that user can change values of introspected values
  * add gui widget for breakpoints and watchpoints